 - Creation of a business model: The team will develop a strategy to move from technology to product, which will involve market research, competitive analysis, identifying key stakeholders and early customers, an operation plan, marketing and launch strategy and a tiered pricing strategy for high-income countries compared to LMICs.

-Revised laparoscopic system prototype; provisional patent applications for laparoscope and gasless laparoscopic port; FDA applications for laparoscope and gasless laparoscopic port; business model for dissemination of laparoscopic system in high- and low-income countries
+Revised laparoscopic system prototype; provisional patent applications; FDA applications; business model for dissemination of laparoscopic system in high- and low-income countries

 Fall 2019 – Summer 2020